 Also heading to Paris?
 I have Paris Packing Lists, too!

-10. Button Down
+2. Classic White Button Down

-A crisp button down is a great top to bring to London as you can layer it, wear it on its own, tie it and pair it with a skirt…the styling options are endless.
-I have this one and love it – I sized down as it does run rather oversized.
+A crisp white button down is a great top to bring to London as you can layer it, wear it on its own, tie it and pair it with a skirt…the styling options are endless.
+This one from AYR is a personal favorite.

 Related: Jenni Kayne Apparel Review